Table of Contents

 It’s Not All About Tools

-There you have it, my top hand lettering pens for beginners!
+There you have it, the seven best hand lettering pens for beginners!
 While all of these tools are fun and exciting, I just want to emphasize that spending money on fancy supplies isn’t going to improve your skills.
-There is a lot that goes into hand lettering, so don’t sleep on the skill side!
+There is a lot that goes into hand lettering, so don’t sleep on the skill side and practice those drills!
 You can head to my Ultimate Hand Lettering Guide to read up and learn all about this fascinating hobby.
 Lettering is super fun and easy to jump into, so don’t be shy about experimenting and enjoying yourself.
 Now go out there and get lettering!

 Amazing tips, thank you for share this with us!